Statistics Indicate Divorce Filings Vary By Season

 In contravention to the busy spring and late summer season for divorce, it is not surprising that the lowest number of divorce filings occur in the winter months during and after the holiday season.

 Even though a couple’s ultimate decision to terminate their marriage is highly dependent on their individual circumstances, recent statistics indicate that there are consistencies based on seasonal influences.
 Regardless of the time of year, those seeking to understand their rights and options according to Colorado law should consult with a family law attorney for counsel and guidance.
-The Harris Law Firm has 19 skilled attorneys located in Denver, Englewood, Evergreen, and Fort Collins.
+The Harris Law Firm has 19 skilled attorneys located in Denver, Englewood, and Evergreen.